EmptyN/TSRESOUCES/Privacy Policy.md

 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

 # 5 Disclosure of Data,
+We Will only Disclose any Data if Legally Required.
 Stored Data may be Disclosed:
 #### To comply with a legal obligation.
 #### To protect against legal liability.